Karimbelmonte/Slack-free-backup-bot/README.md

 2. The bot is invited to the channels you want to back up.
 3. The script:
    - Fetches new messages incrementally
-   - Saves raw data
+   - Saves raw data (`.jsonl`)
-   - Downloads files
+   - Downloads shared files
    - Regenerates Markdown output
-4. A cron job runs the script automatically.
+4. A scheduler (cron / launchd / Task Scheduler) runs the script automatically.

 ---